 Lung adenocarcinoma accounts for 40% of all lung cancers.
 It is found more often in women.
 Younger people (aged 20-46) who have lung cancer are more likely to have lung adenocarcinoma than other lung cancers.
 Most lung cancers in people who have never smoked are adenocarcinomas.1,5

-For more information about the signs and symptoms that might indicate lung adenocacinoma, see the Signs & Symptoms section.
+For more information about the signs and symptoms that might indicate lung adenocarcinoma, see the Signs & Symptoms section.
 Note that lung adenocarcinoma may not cause any symptoms, especially early on in its development, and that the signs and symptoms are not specific to lung adenocarcinoma and may be caused by other conditions.

 Types of lung adenocarcinoma based on biomarkers